 A problem for gardeners growing melons on a trellis is that many melons “slip” from the vine when ripe, and may fall to the ground prematurely.
 To prevent this, make hammocks or slings to support the developing fruit.
 Use strips of cloth several inches wide.
 The length of the cloth strips depends on the fruit size.
 Tie each end of the cloth to the wire loosely enough to allow the middle portion to form a sling.
 Set the fruit in the sling.

-Beans and peas, too, can be grown on a trellis.
-While some beans are bush types, and some pea varieties are short-statured, others produce long vines that must have a support.
-A simple trellis of lightweight netting will give adequate support, or attach sturdy wire between the two stakes at top and bottom, then zig-zag twine between the upper and lower wire, so that the vines can twine up these vertical cords.
-Untreated sisal, cotton, or hemp twine has the advantage of being compostable along with the vines once they are done bearing.
+A simple trellis of lightweight netting will give adequate support.
+You can also attach sturdy wire between the two stakes at top and bottom, then weave twine between the upper and lower wire, so that the vines can twine up these vertical cords.
+Untreated sisal, cotton or hemp twine has the advantage of being compostable along with the vines once they finish bearing.

-Commercially available conical metal tomato cages are not always up to the task of supporting and containing sprawling tomato plants.
-Determinate varieties such as ‘Roma,’ which reach a certain size and stop growing, can usually get enough support from these cages.
-But typically, indeterminate tomato plants grow taller than the cages, and their branches are often long enough to grow outside of the cage and rest their fruit on the ground.
+Commercially available conical metal tomato cages cannot always support and contain sprawling tomato plants.
+Determinate varieties such as ‘Roma,’ which reach a certain size and stop growing, can get enough support from these cages.
+Indeterminate tomato plants usually grow taller than the cages.
+Their branches are often long enough to grow outside of the cage and rest their fruit on the ground.

 Place any supports when the tomato plants are still young and small, ideally at planting time.
 The plants will soon grow large enough to use the support.
-Secure home-made cages in place by sinking two stakes on opposite sides inside the cages.
+Secure homemade cages in place by putting two stakes on opposite sides inside the cages.